-•landmark_group (LandmarkGroup) - The landmark group to export.

-•fp (Path or file-like object) - The Path or file-like object to save the object at/into.

-•extension (str or None, optional) - The extension to use, this must match the file path if the file path is a string.
-Determines the type of exporter that is used.

-•overwrite (bool, optional) - Whether or not to overwrite a file if it already exists.
+- pointcloud (PointCloud or subclass) The landmarks to export.
+It can be any of PointCloud, PointUndirectedGraph, PointDirectedGraph, PointTree or LabelledPointUndirectedGraph. - •fp (Path or file-like object) The Path or file-like object to save the object at/into. - •extension (str or None, optional) The extension to use, this must match the file path if the file path is a string.
+Determines the type of exporter that is used. - •overwrite (bool, optional) Whether or not to overwrite a file if it already exists.

-•ValueError - File already exists and overwrite != True

-•ValueError - fp is a str and the extension is not None and the two extensions do not match export_pickle menpo.io.export_pickle(obj, fp, overwrite=False, protocol=2)
+- •ValueError File already exists and overwrite != True - •ValueError fp is a str and the extension is not None and the two extensions do not match export_pickle menpo.io.export_pickle (obj, fp, overwrite=False, protocol=2)

-•ValueError - fp is a file-like object and extension is None

-•ValueError - The provided extension does not match to an existing exporter type (the output type is not supported).
+- •ValueError fp is a file-like object and extension is None - •ValueError The provided extension does not match to an existing exporter type (the output type is not supported).